 Thirty years later, in December of 2000, the original members of THE RUBBER MEMORY and OAKRIDGE all got together for a reunion concert in New Orleans and released a digitally remastered version of the album.
 In 2002, they reunited once again to celebrate the 50th birthday of several of the musicians by playing another concert at the famous MID CITY ROCK & BOWL in New Orleans.

 In 1974, Bill moved to Tucson for graduate school and left drumming behind.
 He moved to Phoenix in 1980 and spent the next 20 years raising two boys and doing very little drumming.
-He then discovered Chuck E Baby’s Sunday night jam session, and started playing again.
-When he’s not with THE BIG ZEPHYR, you might see him sitting-in with bands like, CHUCK E BABY AND THE ALL STARS, THE COVER UPS, AND FOOLS LIFE.
+He then discovered jam sessions and started playing again.
+When he’s not with THE BIG ZEPHYR, you might see him behind his boat skiing on Saguaro Lake or hanging out with the grandkids or watching classic movies with his wife.

-Under the expert guidance of local pro drummer, Jamie Jennings, Bill continues to focus his passionate desire as a drummer into highly-skilled expression.
+Under the expert guidance of local pro drummer, Dom Moio, Bill continues to focus his passionate desire as a drummer into highly-skilled expression.
 His favorite drummers are Ringo Starr, Don Brewer, John Bonham, and every drummer that’s played with Steely Dan.